Much of sub-Saharan Africa could be unsustainable by 2050 - Ecological Threat Report | Africanews

 Sydney-based think tank Institute for Economics and Peace (IEP), published on Wednesday (Oct 19) the newest edition of its Ecological Threat Report (ETR).

-Assessing which countries are most at risk from conflict, civil unrest and displacement caused by ecological degradation, the report found that countries in Africa were particularly at risk.
+Assessing which countries are most at risk from conflict, civil unrest and displacement caused by ecological degradation, the report found that countries in Africa were particularly vulnerable.

 Projections to 2050 show that much of sub-Saharan Africa will be unsustainable.
 The main factors accounting for this unsustainability are: high levels of air pollution, poor sanitation, high homicide rates and substantial ecological threats combined with high population growth.